Senate to debate on COVID-19 bill this week after Democrats backpedal on minimum wage

 “Senator Sanders is determined to increase the minimum wage to $15 an hour, and he is looking at all available strategies to make it happen,” a source close to Sanders said.

-“If it takes some 60 votes or a supermajority of some kind, it’s going to be very difficult, obviously,” Durbin told reporters.

-Another Democrat, Senator Richard Blumenthal, said he was optimistic the Democrats would find a way to raise the wage, “even though we may not have the votes right now.”
+Democratic Senator Richard Blumenthal said he was optimistic the Democrats would raise the wage, “even though we may not have the votes right now.”

 CLOCK TICKING

-In the meantime, the Senate faces a looming deadline to pass the $1.9 trillion COVID-19 relief bill before the middle of the month, when enhanced unemployment benefits run out for the millions of Americans who have lost their jobs during the pandemic, which has killed more than 500,000 in the United States.
+The Senate faces a looming deadline to pass the relief bill before the middle of the month, when enhanced unemployment benefits run out for the millions of Americans who have lost their jobs during the pandemic, which has killed more than 500,000 people in the United States.

-Republicans in Congress say the plan is too expensive and includes things like transportation projects that have nothing to do with relief for COVID-19.
+Republicans in Congress, who broadly backed COVID-19 relief spending early in the pandemic, say the plan is too expensive and includes things like transportation projects that have nothing to do with relief for COVID-19.
+They also do not like the $35 billion included for pumping up government subsidies to defray the cost of premiums in the Obamacare health insurance program.

-“It’s $1.9 trillion, more than half of it won’t even be spent in this calendar year ...
-So how could it be about COVID relief?
-No one expects a year from now that we’ll be in the COVID crisis we are in now,” Republican Senator Rob Portman told ABC’s “This Week.”
+Senate Minority Leader Mitch McConnell denounced the measure on Monday as a “bonanza of partisan spending” that poorly targets the needs of American families, devotes only 1% of its spending to vaccines, delays the bulk of its school aid until after 2021 and includes policies that would drag down the economy.

+“This is where we are: a bad process, a bad bill, and a missed opportunity to do right by working families,” McConnell said in a Senate floor speech.

-Reporting by Susan Cornwell and David Morgan; Editing by Scott Malone and Alistair Bell
+Reporting by Susan Cornwell and David Morgan; Editing by Scott Malone, Alistair Bell and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.